francids/the_recipes/website/public/privacy/en.md

    - **Email address**
    - **Profile picture**

-This information is used solely to create and manage your account within the application and is stored securely on Firebase, a Google service.
+This information is used solely to create and manage your account within the application and is stored securely on Appwrite.
+For more information about their privacy policies, visit https://appwrite.io/privacy.

 ### **How do we use your information?**

-- **For application functionality:** We use your account data to identify you and to synchronize your recipes in the cloud (Firebase), allowing you to have a backup and access from multiple devices.
+- **For application functionality:** We use your account data to identify you and to synchronize your recipes in the cloud (Appwrite), allowing you to have a backup and access from multiple devices.
 - **We don't do anything else with your data:** We will not sell, distribute, or share your personal information with third parties.
 We will not send you marketing emails or promotions.

 ### **Control over your data and account deletion**